lbedoyas/lbedoyas/README.md

 ### Que mas Pues !!!
 Hello Everybody!!! 👋

 - My name is Luis Bedoya.
-I am a geek🔭 of technology and programming.
+I am a geek🔭 of technology and programming and this is my code repository if you see something that can help you in your project go ahead. :)

 You can find me:
 - [linkedin](www.linkedin.com/in/luis-bedoya)